-Clear up your app from all secondary functions.
+- Clear up your app from all secondary functions.

-Keep only 1 to 3 most vital use cases.
+- Keep only 1 to 3 most vital use cases.

-Redesign wireframes and UI.
+- Redesign wireframes and UI.

-Straightforward user journeys to 2 screens max.
+- Straightforward user journeys to 2 screens max.

-Make use of physical buttons (Must do for Apple Watch).
+- Make use of physical buttons (Must do for Apple Watch).

-Take advantage of a new notification UI (Android Wear).
+- Take advantage of a new notification UI (Android Wear).

-Resolve all possible connectivity issues.
+- Resolve all possible connectivity issues.

 Why You Might Want to Develop a Mobile App for Wearables

-Must have upgrade for any sports app.
+- Must have upgrade for any sports app.

-Additional monetization through wearable app version upsell.
+- Extra monetization strategy with a wearable app version upsell.

-A standalone smartwatch app that can be sold on Android Market and App Store.
+- A standalone smartwatch app that can be sold on Android Market and App Store.